FurryWulfz/chrono_trigger/100_glitchless.md

 | Run away |

 Exit Mystic Mountain
-Head east across the bridge into the Cheif's Hut on the left
+Head east across the bridge into the Chief's Hut on the left
 Talk to Robo then Ayla at the party
 Mash A to eat
 Talk to Ayla again